ROCm/rocSPARSE/docs/source/usermanual.rst

   # Install rocSPARSE to /opt/rocm
   $ make install

-Boost and GoogleTest is required in order to build rocSPARSE clients.
+GoogleTest is required in order to build rocSPARSE clients.

 rocSPARSE with dependencies and clients can be built using the following commands:

 ::

-  # Install boost on e.g. Ubuntu
-  $ apt install libboost-program-options-dev

   # Install googletest
   $ mkdir -p build/release/deps ; cd build/release/deps